Gluten-Free Mince Pies

-In a large mixing bowl whisk together the sweet rice flour, sorghum flour, almond flour and chia seeds.
+In a large mixing bowl whisk together the sweet rice flour, sorghum flour, almond flour and flaxseeds.

 Slice the butter very thinly and add to the flour.
 Then rub the mixture between fingertips until roughly shorn and crumbly.

-Whisk in the caster sugar and then pour in the eggs.
+Whisk in the caster sugar and salt and then pour in the eggs.